 If you prefer, there is also a riverfront beerhall just a bit west of the Cais do Sodré metro station.

-On one of the busiest corners in Lisbon – the intersection at Largo Luís de Camões, this place is always busy.
+On one of the busiest corners in Lisbon – across from Largo Luís de Camões plaza and a few steps away from Largo do Chiado square, this place is always busy.
 It’s not fine dining, but if you want coffee and breakfast for less than 3€, this is the place.

 You could have an egg plate with french fries, a bifana, a cod cake, or a beer.
 It’s going to be hard to spend more than 5€ here unless you are really putting away the beers.